 Secondly: all campervans have a small stove, so it’s easy to heat up some water.
 Therefore, it’s a good idea to bring plenty of tea and instant soup on your amazing adventure so that you can make a steaming cup to help you warm up after a hike in the beautiful Islandic landscapes.

-Finally, bring a layer of thermos clothes you can wear at night.
+Finally, and our top Iceland travel tip, is to bring a layer of thermos clothes you can wear at night.
 The heating system will do most of the work but in windy Iceland cold drafts are unavoidable.
-A thermo outfit will keep you warm and comfy.
+A Thermo outfit will keep you warm and comfy.